Tech-nransom/Smart-Attendence_System-using-RaspberryPi4/README.md

 python3 Attendence_System.py
 ```

+To close The Program:
+Click On FEED and press "q"

 ## Result
 It Generates Attendence.csv file in Base Directory
 The Attendence list is saved in Attendence.csv file